Top 10 David Bowie Album Covers

 David Bowie Album Cover Earthling

 David Bowie’s Earthling album was released in 1997.
 The Earthling album’s cover design was a true example of contrasts in imagery.
-A beautiful blue sky, clear blue waters and green fields represent the wonders and joys of nature that can be experienced by all Earthlings.
+A beautiful blue sky, clear blue waters, and green fields represent the wonders and joys of nature that all Earthlings can experience.
 The contrasts are in the colors of nature as opposed to David Bowie’s futuristic outfit as he stares across the Earth’s grand beauty.
 Exactly what’s on his mind is open to interpretation.
 That is art!

 # 8 – Hours